-There is no point avoiding the law, Foh-Amoaning to GFA
+There Is No Point Avoiding The Law, Foh-Amoaning To GFA

 In that case, Ghana could seek to get them extradited to be prosecuted here.

-Again, wherever they would run to, to the extent that whatever they did constituted a crime within that jurisdiction, they could be prosecuted over there.
+Again, wherever they would run to, to the extent that whatever they did constitute a crime within that jurisdiction, they could be prosecuted over there.

 He urged Ghanaians to patiently wait for the ANAS expose dubbed 'Number 12', to be premiered in June, before passing any judgement of guilt.